• Skip to primary navigation

 • Spices.
 Sprinkle in a pinch of cinnamon, nutmeg, cardamom, or cloves for warm spiciness.

-🥄 How To Make Creamy Flaxseed Pudding
+🥄 How To Make Flaxseed Pudding

 Combine all of the ingredients in a medium-sized bowl.
 Cover and refrigerate for at least 30 minutes to 1 hour.